shuibing9420/shuibing9420.github.io/_news/announcement_ccf_representative.md

 related_posts: false
 ---

-I am selected as a representative to attend the 13th CCF Conference in Shenyang.
+<a href="https://www.ccf.org.cn/CCF_Board_Election_2023/hydb/2023-07-24/794555.shtml">I am selected as a representative to attend the 13th CCF
+Conference in Shenyang.</a>